JaspreetKhela/amazon-vine-analysis/README.md

 ## Overview of the Analysis
 ### Purpose
 The purpose of this analysis was to analyze Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

+### ETL Process
-A video games dataset was imported onto AWS and PySpark was used to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-Next, Pandas was used to determine if there was any bias towards favorable reviews from Vine members in the chosen dataset.
+A video games dataset was imported into AWS and PySpark was used to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+Next, Pandas was used to determine if there was any bias towards favorable reviews from Vine members in the chosen product reviews dataset.

 ## Results
 ### pgAdmin Database Screenshots